 Medical University of Vienna

-Center for Anatomy & Cell Biology
+Centre for Anatomy and Cell Biology

 Prof. Dr. Michael Jantsch

 Schwarzspanierstr.
 17, A-1090 Vienna

 A position as a laboratory technician is open in the group of Michael Jantsch at the Center of Anatomy and Cell Biology of the Medical University of Vienna.
 The group studies the impact of RNA modifications on cellular physiology and immunology using animal model systems.